masolimano/maneage/README-hacking.md

 followed by a checklist for the easy/fast customization of Maneage to your exciting research.
 We continue with some tips and guidelines on how to manage or extend your project as it grows based on our experiences with it so far.
+There is also a publication checklist, describing the recommended steps to publish your data/code.
 The main body concludes with a description of possible future improvements that are planned for Maneage (but not yet implemented).
 As discussed above, we end with a short introduction on the necessity of reproducible science in the appendix.

 Please don't forget to share your thoughts, suggestions and criticisms.
 Maintaining and designing Maneage is itself a separate project,